 A vacuum pump, also called a vacuum constriction device, can help men who don’t want to take medication.
 The device mechanically creates an erection by forcing blood into the penis with a vacuum seal.

 Prostatic tumors and surgical treatments for prostate cancer can also lead to urinary incontinence.
 Someone with urinary incontinence loses control of their bladder and may leak urine or not be able to control when they urinate.
 The primary cause is damage to the nerves and the muscles that control urinary function.

 Men with prostate cancer may need to use absorbent pads to catch leaking urine.
 Medications can also help relieve irritation of the bladder.
 In more severe cases, an injection of a protein called collagen into the urethra can help tighten the pathway and prevent leaking.

 Metastasis occurs when tumor cells from one body region spread to other parts of the body.
 The cancer can spread through tissue and the lymph system as well as through the blood.
 Prostate cancer cells can move to other organs, like the bladder.
 They can travel even further and affect other parts of the body, such as the bones and spinal cord.

 Prostate cancer that metastasizes often spreads to the bones.
 This can lead to the following complications:

 - stiffness in the hip, thighs, or back

-- higher-than-normal levels of calcium in the blood (hypercalcemia), possibly leading to nausea, vomiting, and confusion
+- higher-than-normal levels of calcium in the blood (hypercalcemia), which can lead to nausea, vomiting, and confusion

-- compression of the spinal cord, possibly leading to muscle weakness and urinary and bowel incontinence
+- compression of the spinal cord, which can lead to muscle weakness and urinary or bowel incontinence

-These complications may be treated with drugs called bisphosphonates, or an injectable medication called denosumab (Xgeva).
+These complications can be treated with drugs called bisphosphonates, or an injectable medication called denosumab (Xgeva).